CHASE studentship competition for October 2025 entry - Guidance for applicants

 7. Notification and acceptance of awards

-CHASE will inform shortlisted candidates of the outcome of their application by 1 May 2024.
+CHASE will inform shortlisted candidates of the outcome of their application by 15 May 2025.
 The outcome may be either the offer of an award, the offer of a place on a waiting list, or notification of an unsuccessful application.
 Acceptance of an award constitutes an agreement between you and your CHASE institution as set out in the offer letter.
-Candidates who are accept a Collaborative Doctoral Award will be withdrawn from the main competition.

 Timeline for application